 If you want continuous blooms through spring, I recommend planting in rows.
 Plant the earliest blooming variety in the back, then plant toward the front of the garden bed with later-blooming varieties.

 That way, the later-blooming varieties will help hide the later-blooming varieties as they are dying off and not looking so cute.
-(More on handling the period of dying-off foliage later in this post.)
+(More on handling the period of dying-off foliage later in this guide.)

-A big detractor of tulips is that they don’t last for long.
-And after they die, the large green leaves being to yellow, wilt, and slowly die off.
+The large green leaves will also begin to yellow, wilt, and slowly die off.
 It can be SUPER tempting to cut them off to clean things up.
 But PUT DOWN THE GARDENING SHEARS!

 It can also be super tempting to wrap them up in a tidy circle and tie them with some twine or secure them with a rubber band to tidy it up while they finish dying off.
 Don’t do this either.